quixio/quix-docs/docs/platform/glossary.md

 Read more about [Metadata](../client-library/publish.md#parameter-definitions).

+## Model

+A machine learning model "program" that comprises of both data and a procedure for using the data to make a prediction.
+In the case of neural networks, a model has typically been trained on a dataset.
+A standard program or script is not a model - if deployed, this is an application.
+For example, the sorted list output of a sorting algorithm is not really a model.
+Neither is an alert script that sends a message when the incoming data goes over a certain threshold.
+Note: during development a model can be deployed as a job.
+For example, when training the model.

 ## Online IDE (Quix Platform)

 Quix provides an online Integrated Development Environment (IDE) for Python and C# projects.
 When you open any project, you will see the **Run** button, and a console during runtime, in addition to the IntelliSense.